Beggiatoa: Interactions with other organisms Beggiatoa can form complex microbial mats in association with other filamentous bacteria, such as cyanobacteria. The cyanobacteria usually occupy the surface layer of the mat, and produce a great amount of oxygen during the day through photosynthesis. Conversely, Beggiatoa grow beneath the phototrophs, along an oxic/anoxic (oxygen/sulfide) interface, where they produce white patches. However, during dark acclimation, the mat became anoxic, so the Beggiatoa moved to the mat surface, to avoid the high levels of H2S and remain at the oxygen/sulfide interface, while cyanobacteria remained in a dense layer below. Sometimes Beggiatoa mats are enriched by the presence of diatoms and green euglenoids too, but also protists as ciliates and dinoflagellates have been found associated with the mats at the Guaymas Basin hydrothermal vent ecosystem and they likely consume a large amount of bacterial biomass.

-As the microbial mats can reach 3 cm in width, they can represent a source of food for many grazers.
+As the microbial mats can reach 3 cm in width, they can be a food source for many grazers.
 This trophic connection has been observed in mangrove systems, where Beggiatoa cover part of marine sediments.
-It has been observed that these bacteria give an important contribution to meiofauna's diet, in particular rotifers, polychaetes, nematodes and some groups of platyhelminthes, aschelminths and gnathostomulids.
-A remarkable relationship has been found between nematodes and Beggiatoa.
-In fact nematodes seem to favor development of Beggiatoa mats, through the increasing of oxygen penetration and nutrient diffusion into the mat.
+The bacteria contribute to the diet of meiofauna, in particular rotifers, polychaetes, nematodes and some groups of platyhelminthes, aschelminths and gnathostomulids.
+Nematodes seem to encourage development of Beggiatoa mats, by increasing oxygen penetration and nutrient diffusion into the mat.

-Furthermore, many carrion appear covered by mats of Beggiatoa-like filamentous bacteria overlying anaerobic sulfate-reducing bacteria.
-They attract many metazoans scavengers, but when they break the mat, it releases hydrogen sulphide that drive away the scavengers.
+Furthermore, many carrion appear covered by mats of Beggiatoa-like filamentous bacteria that overlie anaerobic sulfate-reducing bacteria.
+They attract many metazoans scavengers, but when they break the mat, it releases hydrogen sulphide that drives away the scavengers.
 Hence, Beggiatoa can also be considered a carrion defence from the scavengers.

 Role in biogeochemical cycles

-Several species of white sulfur bacteria in the family Beggiatoaceae are able to accumulate and transport NO3−, taken from shallow coastal sediments which is fundamental in metabolism, as well as accumulate it in filaments.
+Several species of white sulfur bacteria in the family Beggiatoaceae can accumulate and transport NO3−, taken from shallow coastal sediments which is fundamental in metabolism, as well as accumulate it in filaments.
 The reduction of NO3− to ammonium implies the oxidation of H2S (except for geothermal vents, the sulphide derives from the underlying anaerobic sediment in which dissimilatory sulphate reduction occurs): this reduction leads to the formation of suboxic zones characterized by positive redox potential and only trace concentrations of free H2S.
 In marine environment, the presence of these species is important because they have a fundamental role in regulation of the amount of H2S and NO3− :